-Whether there is an evacuation or a stay at home situation, there are many essential items to consider when preparing for a hurricane:
+Whether there is an evacuation or a hunker down situation, there are many essential items to consider when preparing for a hurricane:

-- Canned Food or Non-perishable Food – things like soup, canned vegetables, crackers, peanut butter, cereal, granola bars and power bars are just some of these items.
-These items will last for a while, and can create hardy meals for seniors when food cannot be readily cooked or available.
-Plan to pack 3-5 days’ worth of food if seniors plan to evacuate, and 14-days’ worth of food if needing to stay put in their homes.
+- Canned Food or Non-perishable Food – things like soup, canned vegetables, crackers, peanut butter, cereal, granola bars, and power bars are just some of these items.
+Plan to pack 3-5 days worth of food if evacuating, and 14-days worth of food if staying put at home.

-- Water – it is said that everyone should have at least 1-gallon of water per person, every day.
-Water is essential for hydration and when waterlines and plumbing are broken or shut off due to hurricane damage, it can leave many people without running water.
-Depending on the situation, consider the amount of water seniors will need, if staying in place or leaving for a mandatory evacuation.
+- Water – everyone should have at least 1-gallon of water per person, every day.
+Consider how much water seniors will need if staying in place or leaving for a mandatory evacuation.

-- Pack of Batteries and Flashlights – when hurricanes hit, powerlines can be knocked down or disconnected, having blocks of cities lose power for days or sometimes weeks.
-Having a flashlight and an extra set of batteries can help seniors be able to navigate through the dark without difficulty.
+- Pack of Batteries and Flashlights – Having a flashlight and an extra set of batteries can help seniors navigate through the dark during a power outage.

 - Portable Chargers – if seniors have smartphones, a portable charger can come in handy.
-Make sure that the portable charger is charged fully so when a phone battery goes to 0%, seniors will be able to recharge their phones, having access to emergency apps and contacts they can call when in need.
+Make sure that the portable charger is fully charged so seniors will be able to recharge their phones, having access to emergency apps and contacts.

-- Portable Weather Radio/Radio Apps – being in the know is important when preparing for a hurricane.
-A portable weather radio or a radio app on a smartphone can allow seniors to listen in on important updates about the storm and mandatory evacuation notices.
-Portable weather radios are durable and long-lasting, and will immediately alert seniors on important hurricane updates.
-Seniors are recommended to buy a portable radio with a hand crank to be able to manually recharge the battery.
-Radio apps are also an effective way to stay quickly informed about important updates right form their smartphone.
-Some of these apps include: Spectrum Bay News 9, and NextRadio – Live FM Radio.
+- Portable Weather Radio/Radio Apps – A portable weather radio or a radio app on a smartphone can help seniors receive important updates about the hurricane.
+Portable weather radios are durable and long-lasting immediately alerting seniors on storm updates.
+Radio apps are also an effective way to stay informed right from their smartphone.
+Apps include Spectrum Bay News 9, and NextRadio – Live FM Radio.

-- Medication – if seniors are prescribed medication and have a regimen to follow, it is important to properly pack enough medication for at least 14-days in proper sterile containers.
+- Medication – it is important to pack enough medication for at least 14-days.
 Seniors or loved ones should make sure that their prescriptions are up-to-date and are refilled if low.

 - Hygienic Necessities – these include toilet paper, paper towels, toiletries and anything that might be necessary to stay healthy and clean for at least 7-days.

-- Clothing – seniors should try and keep at least one set of clothes for travel.
-Things like comfortable sweatpants, t-shirts, socks, and a pair of shoes.
-Depending on the weather conditions, seniors might also want to pack clothing that’ll keep them warm or dry.
-Seniors should also consider bringing towels, blankets, and a favorite pillow to stay comfortable if evacuating to a shelter.
+- Clothing – seniors should pack at least one set of clothes for travel.
+Things like sweatpants, t-shirts, socks, and a pair of shoes.
+Seniors might also want to pack clothing that’ll keep them warm or dry.
+Also consider towels, blankets, and a favorite pillow to stay comfortable if evacuating to a shelter.

-- Cash and bank cards – Automated Teller Machines (ATMs) might not be in working order when a hurricane hits.
-Seniors should carry cash if they need to buy essential items or food.
-They should also keep bank cards on hand so they do not become lost or stolen.
+- Cash and bank cards – ATMs might not be working when a hurricane hits.
+Seniors should carry cash if they need to buy items or food.
+They should also keep bank cards on hand, so they don’t become lost or stolen.

-- Handheld can opener – bringing along a manually operated handheld can opener, if evacuating, allows seniors to easily open their canned food.
+- Handheld can opener – bringing along a manually operated handheld can opener, if evacuating, allows seniors to open their canned food easily.

-- Essential Pet Items – if seniors have pets, it is important to bring along essential items when evacuating to keep them comfortable and healthy.
-Certain items include: a bowl or bowls, medication (if pets are on any type of regimen), a food supply for at least 3-5 days, a toy, leash, collar, and any documentation relating to their up-to-date shots and medical history.
+- Essential Pet Items – if seniors have pets, bring along essential items when evacuating.
+Things like bowls, medication, food supply for at least 3-5 days, a toy, leash, collar, and any documentation relating to their up-to-date shots and medical history.

-- Entertainment – with no electricity to search the internet, or watch a favorite tv show or movie; seniors should have a way to relax and have fun.
-If leaving their home during an evacuation, they should think about bringing a favorite book, magazine, a deck of playing cards, or an enjoyable board game.
+- Entertainment – with no electricity; seniors should have a way to relax and have fun.
+If leaving their home during an evacuation, bring a favorite book, magazine, a deck of playing cards, or an enjoyable board game.